jafudi/flexpair-website/index.md

 If you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions.

 Also, Flexpair deliberately does not offer video conferencing.
-Because remote work should not feel like being a lone wolf in one moment and Big Brother in the next.
+Because remote work should not feel like being a lone wolf in one moment and like Big Brother in the next.